The UIS Mobile App Project

 Assemble Your Team

-Thanks to the foresight of our retired director, the first step we took at the University of Illinois Springfield was to assemble a mobile strategy task force [in fall 2011].
+Thanks to the foresight of a retired Web Services director, the first step we took at the University of Illinois Springfield was to assemble a mobile strategy task force [in fall 2011].
 Membership of this task force were comprised of faculty, staff, and administrators.
 Units represented in this team consisted of Admissions, Campus Relations, Information Technology Services, Library, and Web Services.
 The goals for a university-wide mobile strategy were planned, discussed, and approved.
 The team would:

 - Consider all things related to the development of mobile applications, how to best present the university brand via the mobile medium, and how best to serve our students and our communities with practical and engaging content.